Natalia Lafourcade: 2025: Cancionera

-Lafourcade released her 12th studio album, Cancionera, on 25 April 2025.
+Lafourcade released her 12th studio album, Cancionera, on 24 April 2025.
 The album was met with international critical acclaim for its introspective lyrics, symbolism to Mexican folk culture, and Lafourade's collaboration with several notable Latin American artists during the album's production.
 It was recorded live on analogue tape with 18 musicians and Lafourcade recording the songs in one take.
 The album was produced by Adán Jodorowsky who previously worked on her album, De Todas las Flores.
 The album's songs were heavily influenced by Lafourcade turning 40 and the golden age of Mexican cinema during the 1930s to the 1950s.
-To promote the album, Lafourcade will perform throughout North America, marking her most extensive tour since 2018.
+Lafourcade performed throughout North America, marking her most extensive tour since 2018.

 Personal life

-Lafourcade lives in Coatepec, Veracruz in the family home she grew up visiting as a child, which was inherited by her mother.
+Lafourcade lives in Coatepec, Veracruz, in the family home she grew up visiting as a child.
 She began singing in public at age 10.
 At the suggestion of a mariachi singer who commented on her lack of proper vocal technique, she sought voice lessons as a child with the goal of appearing on television.
 She announced on social media that she and her husband, whom she married in 2021, had gone on their honeymoon after two years of marriage but did not disclose her husband's name nor their wedding date.
 She enjoys painting in her spare time.

-She has two half-sisters named Katherine and Andrea, whom she reportedly did not meet until she was an adult.
+Lafourcade has two half-sisters named Katherine and Andrea, whom she reportedly did not meet until she was an adult.
 The song "Que te vaya bonito, Nicolás", from her studio album De todas las flores, is dedicated in memory of her nephew, Nicolás, who died in 2021 in an accident on a mountain.
-In July 2025, she announced that she is currently expecting her first child, while still touring through Europe.
+In July 2025, Lafourcade announced that she was expecting her first child, while still touring through Europe.
+On 23 December 2025, she announced the birth of her son.